Prakriti Kayastha

 Hello and welcome to my personal website!

-This work continues well from my PhD work, where I studied phase transitions in potential solar cell materials.
+My postdoctral work continues well from my PhD work, where I studied phase transitions in potential solar cell materials.
 I got my PhD at Northumbria University, under the supervision of Lucy Whalley.
 I was part of the Center for Doctoral Training in Renewable Energy Northeast Universities (ReNU).
 My PhD focused on studying atomic vibrations, also known as phonons, through which several properties of interest can be derived - thermodynamics, spectroscopy, and phase transitions.

 Here is a summary of topics that interested me during this time:

 Additionally, I am always thinking about information theory, dataset curation, and descriptor space.
-I am also very interested in crystallography and symmetries of materials and I am always excited to talk about it, reach out!
+I am also very interested in crystallography and symmetries of materials, and I am always excited to talk about it, reach out!

 Publications